LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Related work

-\vsp \paragraph{Direct uplifting of 2D features into 3D.} Direct uplifting from 2D to 3D has been explored in prior works.
-OpenGaussian~\citep{wu2024opengaussian} propose an instance-level 3D-2D feature association method that links 3D points to 2D masks, while GaussianEditor~\citep{chen2024gaussianeditor} uplift 2D SAM masks into 3D to selectively optimize Gaussians for editing tasks (see details in Appendix Sec.\ref{sec:appendx-gaussianeditor}).
+\myparagraph{Direct uplifting of 2D features into 3D} Direct uplifting from 2D to 3D has been explored in prior works.
+GaussianEditor~\citep{chen2024gaussianeditor} uplifts 2D SAM masks into 3D to selectively optimize Gaussians for editing tasks, see details in the supplementary (Sec.~\ref{sec:appendx-gaussianeditor}).
+Dr. Splat~\citep{jun2025drsplat} also lifts 2D SAM masks, to create an assignment from object CLIP features to Gaussians.
 Both approaches are specific to segmentation and are ill-suited for uplifting generic representations.
-Semantic Gaussians\citep{guo2024semantic} pair 2D pixels with 3D Gaussians along each pixel’s ray based on depth information but rely on a learned 3D convolutional network.
-In contrast, our approach is both applicable to any 2D representation and entirely parameter-free.
+Semantic Gaussians \citep{guo2024semantic} pairs 2D pixels with 3D Gaussians along each pixel’s ray based on depth information but relies on a learned 3D convolutional network.
+OpenGaussian \citep{wu2024opengaussian} also pairs pixels with Gaussians, but relies on pseudo-features learned with a contrastive loss on SAM masks.
+In contrast, our approach is simple to implement, applicable to any 2D representation and entirely parameter-free.